|Best overall||Apple Studio Display||SEE IT||

 - Needs a powerful computer to drive it

-Musicians may want to also do some gaming and/or video work to justify buying the Odyssey Neo G9 but, either way, they’ll enjoy massive screen real estate and a brilliant picture with very high brightness and contrast levels.
+Musicians may also want to do gaming and/or video work to justify buying the Odyssey Neo G9.
+Either way, they’ll enjoy massive screen real estate and a brilliant picture with very high brightness and contrast levels.

 Why it made the cut: For making music with more screen space than a 16:9 monitor, the LG 34WP65C-B ultrawide display delivers a beautiful picture and higher-end specs for a reasonable price.